stolostron/rhacm-docs/_pages/technical_writing_standards.md

 * Be sure file names increase usability and don't confuse the reader or writer.
 Why?
 Proper and concise file names make our jobs easier.
 We can find and retrieve files easier and build URLs is easier. **Example:** `man_clu_set.adoc` changes to `manage_clusterset.adoc`, a file that is titled: _Managing ClusterSets_.
 This increases expectation about the contents of the file.
 * Recognize the goal of the content: Task, reference, concept.
 (Topics will sometimes have a mix of these items.)
     ** _Tasks_ require gerunds ("ing" verbs) in the title and are procedures. (**Note:** a task is not a task if it just links to other tasks.)
     ** We ask for validation steps at the end, but you may not get them in your drafts.
-Those steps are concrete and produce a result, or just skip addint them. **Example:** Run `oc get status` to verify pod status.
+Those steps are concrete and produce a result, or just skip adding them. **Example:** Run `oc get status` to verify pod status.
     ** _Concepts_ are informative about what the product does and how.
 A topic about architecture is a concept.
 An intro file is also conceptual.
     ** _References_ are also informative.
 A breakdown of an API or a glossary could be defined as a reference.
     ** See more about [procedures](https://www.ibm.com/docs/en/ibm-style?topic=format-procedures) in the IBM style manual.